-○ Whether it is mandatory to obtain separate engagement letter and management representation letter in respect of audit of IFCFR?

-Response - As required by Standard on Auditing (SA) 210, "Agreeing the Terms of Audit Engagements" and Standard on Auditing (SA) 580, "Written Representations", auditor obtains engagement letter and letter of representation respectively for purpose of financial statements audit.

-No separate engagement letter and written representation letter for audit of IFCFR - obtain a combined engagement letter and written representation letter.
+- রে Whether it is mandatory to obtain separate engagement letter and management representation letter in respect of audit of IFCFR? - ca Response As required by Standard on Auditing (SA) 210, "Agreeing the Terms of Audit Engagements" and Standard on Auditing (SA) 580, "Written Representations", auditor obtains engagement letter and letter of representation respectively for purpose of financial statements audit. - A The Guidance Note does not mandate obtaining a separate engagement letter and written representation letter for audit of IFCFR and thus an auditor may obtain a combined engagement letter and written representation letter.